ariym/whisper-node/README.md

 # whisper-node

-NodeJS bindings for OpenAI's Whisper.
+Node.js bindings for OpenAI's Whisper.

+## Features
 - Output transcripts to JSON (in addition to .txt .srt .vtt)
-- Runs on CPU (instead of GPU)
+- Runs on CPU (not GPU)
 - Timestamp accurate to a single word

 ## Installation